Nursery Cryme: Other songs

 "The Return of the Giant Hogweed" described an outbreak of Heracleum mantegazzianum attacking the human race.

 "For Absent Friends" is an acoustic song, and the first Genesis song with Collins on lead vocals.
 The 12-string acoustic guitars were played by Rutherford and Hackett, and supplemented by a Hohner Pianet played by Banks.
 After coming up with the music himself and the lyrics with Collins, Hackett recalled being shy when he presented it to Gabriel as they were the new members of the group.
 Rather than feeling threatened, the original members were pleased that they were contributing to the songwriting, and Gabriel even approved when the other members suggested that Collins sing the lead for the song on the record.
 Hackett was inspired by "Eleanor Rigby" by the Beatles to write a straightforward song about a relationship, to which Collins suggested one about two old women who had lost their husbands.
 They wrote most of the lyrics together in the garden of Tony Stratton-Smith's country house.

 "The Return of the Giant Hogweed" warns of the spread of the toxic plant Heracleum mantegazzianum (also known as giant hogweed) after it was "captured" in Russia and brought to England by a Victorian explorer.
-Though the real plant is extremely toxic and dangerous, the song's lyrics are a humorous exaggeration, suggesting the plant is attempting to take over the human race.
+Though the real plant is extremely toxic and dangerous, the song's lyrics are a humorous exaggeration, suggesting the plant is attempting to wipe out the human race.
 The lyrics were written by Gabriel.
 The bulk of the song was written during Genesis's time as a four-piece of Banks, Collins, Gabriel, and Rutherford, though Hackett wrote the introduction after joining the band.
 Both "The Musical Box" and "The Return of the Giant Hogweed" feature Hackett's first use of guitar tapping, a technique whereby the index finger of the plucking hand is applied directly to the guitar fret board.
 The opening to the latter features Hackett and Banks playing triplets in harmony.
 (Note: "Tapping" did not attract mainstream attention until Eddie Van Halen demonstrated it in his instrumental "Eruption", seven years after Nursery Cryme.)

 "Seven Stones" was conceived by Banks, who used what Rutherford described as "his big, schmaltzy, music hall chords [that] he loved."
 Hackett wrote the first half of the chorus, the part with wordless vocals.
 Melody Maker reporter Chris Welch described the song as "strangely mournful and inconclusive".
 He theorised that the old man addressed in the lyric is expressing his "profound belief that the secret of success and good fortune is based purely on random events and chance".